 Collecting stamps can be a great collection for kids.
 You can ask relatives to save stamps or even talk to a local church secretary to save stamps from foreign missionaries.
 If you have friends who live or travel overseas, become pen pals or ask them to save stamps.

-I have no idea what these things are really called, but many party stores sell them and they are often found in prize boxes at doctor’s office or in party bags.
+I have no idea what these things are really called, but many party stores sell them and they are often found in prize boxes at the doctor’s office or in party bags.
 My child has a snowman, horse, and pink guy.
 They can be a fun collection!

-Since many movies are promoted through fast food kids meals, you will be able to find movie figures at fast food restaurants, yard sales,
+Since many movies are promoted through fast food kids meals, you will be able to find movie figures at fast-food restaurants, yard sales,

-Since many movies are promoted through fast food kids meals, you will be able to find movie figures at fast food restaurants, yard sales, thrift store bins, etc. Think about starting a Disney collection? or all Star Wars figures?
+Since many movies are promoted through fast food kids’ meals, you will be able to find movie figures at fast-food restaurants, yard sales, thrift store bins, etc. Think about starting a Disney collection? or all Star Wars figures?
 Super Heroes?

 You can find them for $1.00 at many stores.
-BONUS: You can find older ones on ebay or in goodwill boxes!
+BONUS: You can find older ones on eBay or in goodwill boxes!